 The Victorian government is committed to progressing an Age-friendly Victoria and signed an Age-Friendly Declaration (PDF 124KB) with the Municipal Association of Victoria on 14 April 2016.
 The Declaration reflects the commitment of both the government and Municipal Association of Victoria in providing leadership for better state and local planning for more age-friendly communities.

 Businesses, community and other organisations are encouraged to sign the Statement of Support and Partner Endorsement to show their support for creating and enhancing Age-friendly communities in Victoria.
-Twenty partner organisations including AGL, Arthritis and Osteoporosis Victoria, Alzheimer’s Australia Victoria, Carers Victoria, Council on the Ageing (COTA) Victoria, Public Libraries Victoria Network, Telstra, Transdev Melbourne and the Transport Accident Commission have also signed a Statement of Support and Partner Endorsement.
+As at November 2019, 37 partner organisations including AGL, Arthritis and Osteoporosis Victoria, Alzheimer’s Australia Victoria, Carers Victoria, Council on the Ageing (COTA) Victoria, Public Libraries Victoria Network, Telstra, Transdev Melbourne and the Transport Accident Commission have also signed a Statement of Support and Partner Endorsement.

 Get involved and make Victoria more age-friendly